ASAP Nast

 Tariq Amar Devega (born July 26, 1990), known professionally as ASAP Nast (stylized A$AP Nast), is an American rapper from Harlem, New York.
 Nast is best known as a member of the hip-hop collective ASAP Mob.
-As part of ASAP Mob, they released their first project as a group, a mixtape titled Lords Never Worry in 2012.
-His breakout song, "Trillmatic" featuring Wu-Tang Clan's Method Man was released on December 4, 2013.
+He appears on their first project as a group, the mixtape Lords Never Worry (2012).
+He signed with RCA Records as a solo act to release his 2013 debut single, "Trillmatic" (featuring Wu-Tang Clan's Method Man), which entered the UK singles chart.

 Early life and education

 ASAP Nast was raised in West Harlem, New York City on 116th and Morningside Avenue, and frequently spent time with his cousin ASAP Rocky when they were children.
-When Rocky moved to The Bronx as a teen, the two lost contact, but were reunited by ASAP Bari, one of ASAP Mob's founding members.
+When Rocky moved to The Bronx as a teen, the two lost contact, but then were reunited by ASAP Bari, one of ASAP Mob's founding members.
 Nast went to Martin Luther King Jr. High School in Manhattan but dropped out before graduating to pursue a career in music.
 After dropping out of high school, he worked at the sneaker store Atmos.